Partial coloring, vertex decomposability, and sequentially Cohen-Macaulay simplicial complexes: Background

 For simplicial complexes $\Delta$ and $\Omega$ over disjoint vertex sets $V$ and $U$, respectively, the \emph{join} of $\Delta$ and $\Omega$, denoted by $\Delta \cdot \Omega$, is the simplicial complex over the vertex set $V \cup U$, whose faces are $\{\sigma \cup \tau ~|~ \sigma \in \Delta, \tau \in \Omega\}$.
 Provan and Billera proved:

 \begin{theorem}[ {\cite[Proposition 2.4]{BP}}] The join $\Delta \cdot \Omega$ is vertex decomposable if and only if both $\Delta$ and $\Omega$ are vertex decomposable. \end{theorem}

-The property of vertex decomposability is preserved when forming a link.
+The property of vertex decomposability is preserved when taking a link.
 The following result was first proved in \cite[Proposition 2.3]{BP} in the pure case; the non-pure case follows similarly, as noted in \cite[Theorem 3.30]{J} and \cite[Proposition 3.7]{W2}.

 \begin{theorem} If $\Delta$ is vertex decomposable, then ${\rm link}_{\Delta}(\sigma)$ is vertex decomposable for any $\sigma \in \Delta$. \end{theorem}

 An important notion for our main construction and results in Section \ref{Colorings} is that of a coloring of a simplicial complex.